-This is followed by the king of social media, Facebook, with more than three-quarters (76 percent) of marketers planning to do video marketing on the platform.
-Having launched video features as recently as 2017, LinkedIn is a relatively new player as a video marketing platform.
-But already, it has surpassed other platforms like Instagram and Twitter to become the third-most-popular social media platform for video marketing.
-Two-thirds (66 percent) of marketers say they will be using video on LinkedIn in 2020.
+This is followed by the king of social media, Facebook.
+Seven in ten marketers plan to do video marketing on the platform.
+Having launched video features only as recently as 2017, LinkedIn is a relatively new player as a video marketing platform.
+But, already, it has surpassed other platforms like Instagram and Twitter to become the third-most-popular social media platform for video marketing.
+Just under two-thirds (63 percent) of marketers say they will be using video on LinkedIn in 2021.

 8. Power of Video in Purchasing Decisions

 Not only do videos keep users more engaged, but they also play a rather important role in their decision-making process.
 A survey conducted by Wyzowl shows that nearly eight out of every ten users have purchased a piece of software or app after having watched the brand’s video (Wyzowl, 2018).

 And the power of video marketing is actually felt throughout the entire buyer’s journey – the same study shows that most people (96 percent of them, to be exact) turn to videos to learn more about a particular product and/or service.